Home - Diet - Vegetarian and Vegan - Quick and Easy Farro Risotto

 Photo of a small bowl with uncooked farro kernels.

-Ingredients you need to make farro risotto
+Ingredients for farro risotto

 Image showing pantry ingredients needed to make farro risotto, with white beans, pearled farro grains in a bowl, crushed tomatoes, shallot, garlic and Parmesan cheese.